-The District has outgrown the current building constructed in 1956 and designed to oversee operations for delivering water to 32,000 people.
-Today, NTMWD delivers water to approximately 1.7 million people throughout 80 communities.
-The proposed new building will provide the additional space required for the modern technology and monitoring systems needed for a regional systems control room.
-The 14,343-square-foot one-story building will also include more office space, a training room and small space for operators to quickly test water samples to help optimize treatment processes.
-A portion of the building will be hardened to withstand high winds and airborne debris during a tornado or other major storm event to ensure continuity of operations.
+The new Wylie Water Treatment Plant Operations Center provides the space required for the modern technology and monitoring systems needed for a regional systems control room.
+The 14,343-square-foot one-story building also includes more office space, a training room and a small space for operators to quickly test water samples to help optimize treatment processes.
+A portion of the building is hardened to withstand high winds and airborne debris common during a tornado or other major storm event to ensure continuity of operations.

-WHAT: The planned facility is the heart of regional water system operations.
+WHAT: The facility is the heart of regional water system operations.
 From here, operators control:

 - pipelines, pumps, valves and tanks for water coming in from various sources;

-- water flowing between plants and multiple steps of treatment process; and,
+- water flowing between plants and multiple steps of the treatment process; and,

 - distribution of treated water to city storage tanks.

-The current alignment of Lynda Lane would run between the new water operations center site and the Wylie Water Treatment Plant IV site.
-Realigning Lynda Lane would eliminate an unsafe intersection and improve plant security and access for NTMWD vehicles operating between the water operations center and the water treatment plants.
+In addition to constructing the new building, NTMWD realigned Lynda Lane to eliminate an unsafe intersection and improve plant security and access for NTMWD vehicles operating between the water operations center and the water treatment plants.

-An approximately 700-foot extension of Lynda Lane to Forrest Ross Road would be constructed on the north side of the planned water operations center.
-The current alignment of Lynda Lane on the west side of the planned water operations center would be abandoned.
-NTMWD would pay 100% of the estimated $650,000 cost of the Lynda Lane project.
+The approximately 700-foot extension of Lynda Lane to Forrest Ross Road was constructed on the north side of the new water operations center.
+NTMWD paid 100% of the cost of this work.